So maybe you've seen my recipes, looked at the ingredients list, and thought "what on earth..."?

 - Miso: Soy bean paste used in Miso soup, Miso ramen, mabo-dofu or mabo-nasu etc.

 - Sake: (Ryouri-shuu) Rice wine for cooking.
-Can be omitted if you don't have it.
+Can sometimes be omitted if you don't have it.
+Or replace with water in the case of Yakiniku Sauce Recipe.

 - Sesame Oil: Used in any Chinese-influenced Japanese dishes such as ramen, gyouza.